 The doll is wearing none of the underclothes, stockings or shoes usually worn in this region but she has the typical headdress made of black silk used by young girls and married protestant women after 1830.
 A tricolour ribbon is attached to the left wing of the large bow.
 This bow is more generous than that of the Alsatian Santon as are the lappets which hang down to her waist at the back.

 The Alsace is a cultural and historical region in eastern France now located in the administrative region of Grand Est. Alsace is located on France’s eastern border and on the west bank of the upper Rhine adjacent to Germany and Switzerland.
 After the break-up of the Holy Roman Empire, the region was taken over by France.
-In the 19th century it was ceded to Germany.
-It then became part of France after the First World War, was overrun by Nazi Germany during the Second World War.
-After that war it was returned to France but has its own legal structures (local law) and nowadays the Alsatian language and culture are having a renaissance.
+In the 19thcentury it was ceded to Germany.
+It then became part of France after the First World War, but was overrun by Nazi Germany during the Second World War.
+After that war, it was returned to France but has its own legal structures (local law) and nowadays the Alsatian language and culture are having a renaissance.

 What is called the traditional Alsatian costume today developed slowly throughout the 18th century.
 It was suited to local conditions, varying from one area to another, and even from town to town.
 Like so many European and French costumes, it is characteristic of its time, the religious and political beliefs.
 Elements of the prevailing fashion in the urban centres were incorporated into the rural style.
 The material, colours and cut define the Alsatian costume.
-The straight cut and rectangular forms characterize the early period when clothes were made at home out of linen, hemp, etc., and care was taken not to waste any material.
+The straight cut and rectangular forms characterise the early period when clothes were made at home out of linen, hemp, etc., and care was taken not to waste any material.
 Later, the Alsatians were able to buy manufactured material.
 The larger pieces of material enabled them to make folds and more generous cuts.
 Brighter colours were chosen: bright white, brilliant red (the colour of fire and life), blue, green, purple and black were used.

 The women’s costume consisted of a large, long-sleeved cotton blouse, a long, ample skirt covering the calves down to the ankles, a corselet attached to the skirt and a long, plain apron worn over the skirt, tightened round the waist and fastened with a big bow in the back.
 The shawl, often matching the apron and initially worn on the head is, at present, worn round the neck and over the shoulders.
 The stockings, made of wool, were crocheted or knitted.
 The women wore hardy, heavy dark chestnut clogs (sabot) during the week, and light-coloured or painted, lightweight lime-wood clogs on Sundays and festive occasions.